-During December 2020 the tender procedure No. $\Delta 1/2016$ for the "Operation and Maintenance of the Thessaloniki Wider Area Waste Water Treatment Plant" ended and a 5-year contract was signed with the contractor for the sum of $\leq$ 42,087,089 which stated that in addition to more general effective operation, maintenance, sanitary monitoring and overall responsibility of the Thessaloniki Waste Water Treatment Plant, it also included: a) major additional maintenance works / repairs / upgrades / replacement / addition for the period 1 January 2021 - 31 December 2021 (amounts in thousands of euro)

-of equipment (additional operational interventions) and b) energy optimisation interventions for the facilities to reduce the Thessaloniki Wastewater Treatment Plant's energy footprint.
+During December 2020 the tender procedure No. $\Delta1/2016$ for the "Operation and Maintenance of the Thessaloniki Wider Area Waste Water Treatment Plant" ended and a 5-year contract was signed with the contractor for the sum of \in 42,087,089 which stated that in addition to more general effective operation, maintenance, sanitary monitoring and overall responsibility of the Thessaloniki Waste Water Treatment Plant, it also included: a) major additional maintenance works / repairs / upgrades / replacement / addition of equipment (additional operational interventions) and b) energy optimisation interventions for the facilities to reduce the Thessaloniki Wastewater Treatment Plant's energy footprint.
 It also includes the design, supply, installation and operation of a 1MW photovoltaic park.